inet256/inet256/README.md

 ## License
 Code in this repository is by default licensed under the GPL as defined in `LICENSE`.
 Some of the sub-directories contain their own `LICENSE` files for the LGPL, or MPL as defined therein.
-That license applies to the sub-tree.
+That license applies to the sub-directory.

 In summary: you should be able to import an INET256 client in a language of your choice and do whatever you want.
 But other than clients, the implementation is strongly copyleft.